madhavlab/wav2tok/README.md

     --epoch_start -> int (Default: 0), To start training at {epoch_start} epoch.

     --device -> str (Default: 'cuda'), GPU device name
+#Details on Args for optimizer and learning rate scheduler:

+      --learning_rate ->   float (Default: 2e-3), Learning rate for Training

+      --train_steps -> int (Default: None, Calculated as EPOCHS* dataset_length //batch_size), number of training steps

+      --warmup -> float (Default: 0.08), Percentage of training steps to be used for warm up

 # Brief on the functions present in class wav2tok: